Hyundai Bayon 1.0 TGDi Ultimate 5dr DCT

 Summary

 With the Kona small SUV selling well in the showrooms, you might question whether Hyundai really still needs this car.
 It does - and the brand is far from being alone in offering a pair of very compact Crossover contenders in this segment.
-At the time of this updated model's launch in early 2024, Vauxhall, Fiat, Honda and Toyota were all also taking much the same approach - which works fine providing the two products in question are fundamentally different, as is certainly the case here.
+At the time of this updated model's launch in early 2024, Vauxhall, Honda and Toyota were all also taking much the same approach - which works fine providing the two products in question are fundamentally different, as is certainly the case here.
 This improved Bayon manages to make good use of its i20 underpinnings and engineering while remaining very much its own car; we'd certainly expect it to out-sell its small hatch showroom stablemate.
 In recent times, the brand has certainly produced more memorable designs than this, but most of them are far more expensive.
 This car delivers just enough design flair to satisfy its fashion-orientated target audience and keep pace with an increasingly talented set of rivals.
 Will that be sufficient for long term success in this rapidly evolving segment?
 It'll be interesting to see.

 • Wireless phone charger